hayres/hayres.github.io/_posts/2016-11-8-vendee-globe-2016-day-3-conservative-pays.markdown

 when the trade winds start nearer the Canaries.
 It is true also that if you look at the tracker Hugo Boss is pretty much level with Banque Populaire although the great circle nature of the route puts him 30.8nm behind.

-As fliers go Pieter Heerma and Enda O'Coineen back in 25th and 26th are perfectly placed to take advantage of the wind on the left hand side of the track.
+As flyers go Pieter Heerma and Enda O'Coineen back in 25th and 26th are perfectly placed to take advantage of the wind on the left hand side of the track.
 The should move up a few places but that close to Africa could raise the spectre of pirates.

 Time will only tell on this one.